Toyota Camry Insurance Rates

 Rates are averaged for all Toyota Camry models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Saving money on insurance for a Toyota Camry requires avoiding accidents and claims, having a good credit score, not filing small claims, and not having any coverage lapses.
-Invest the time to shop around every couple of years by requesting quotes from direct car insurance companies like GEICO, Progressive, and Esurance, and also from your local car insurance providers.
+Finding better rates on Toyota Camry insurance requires not taking risks behind the wheel, having a good credit score, refrain from filing small claims, and possibly raising deductibles.
+Compare prices every couple of years by getting quotes from direct car insurance companies, and also from your local car insurance providers.

-The points below are a brief review of the material that was illustrated above.
+The following is a condensed summary of the material that was illustrated above.

-- Insureds who purchase increased liability limits will pay around $510 per year to increase from a minimum limit to a 250/500 level
+- Drivers who want higher liability limits will pay an extra $440 per year to increase from 30/60 bodily injury limits to the 250/500 level

 As you can see from the information we’ve gone over to this point, it’s clear that there are differences in costs when it comes to a Toyota Camry insurance policy.
 For example, 2015 Toyota Camry insurance costs are more expensive than 2012 Toyota Camry insurance costs.